-After a discussion, the Task Force concluded that it did not approve of ASPPB approving applicants to take Part 1 of the EPPP prior to candidates meeting the Board's 138 139 specified approval requirements.
-They also concluded that if ASPPB was going to 140 provide early approvals for students of APA accredited programs, that they believed it 141 would be necessary that the Board approve all applicants for licensure to take part 1 of 142 the exam after completing their coursework but prior to degree conferment and accrual 143 of all 1500 hours.
+138 approving applicants to take Part 1 of the EPPP prior to candidates meeting the Board's 139 specified approval requirements.
+They also concluded that if ASPPB was going to provide early approvals for students of APA accredited programs, that they believed it of all 1500 hours.

+140 would be necessary that the Board approve all applicants for licensure to take part 1 of the responses to be included for discussion.

+141 142 the exam after completing their coursework but prior to degree conferment and accrual